qcecothing/mohituQ/README.md

 # **mohituQ** **محيطك** <img src="docs/source/_static/images/mohituq_logo.png" alt="mohituQ Logo" width="60" align="right"/>

-Quantum Optimization for Ocean Plastic Cleanup mohituQ is an open-source project focused on leveraging quantum algorithms-specifically Decoded Quantum Interferometry (DQI)-to optimize the placement and routing of trash-collection systems for cleaning up ocean plastic.
+**Quantum Optimization for Ocean Plastic Cleanup**<br>
+mohituQ is an open-source project focused on leveraging quantum algorithms-specifically Decoded Quantum Interferometry (DQI)-to optimize the placement and routing of trash-collection systems for cleaning up ocean plastic.
 Inspired by initiatives like The Ocean Cleanup, Plastic Odyssey, and WWF Oceans, this repository aims to accelerate environmental impact through advanced computational techniques.

-🌊 Project Goals
+🌊 **Project Goals**<br>
-Model the logistical challenge of ocean plastic collection as a large-scale optimization problem.
+- Model the logistical challenge of ocean plastic collection as a large-scale optimization problem.

-Implement quantum-inspired and classical algorithms (DQI, QAOA, and others) to find optimal or near-optimal solutions for net placement and collection routes.
+- Implement quantum-inspired and classical algorithms (DQI, QAOA, and others) to find optimal or near-optimal solutions for net placement and collection routes.

-Support open science and environmental sustainability by providing transparent, reproducible code and data.
+- Support open science and environmental sustainability by providing transparent, reproducible code and data.

-🚀 Features
+🚀 **Features**<br>
-Mathematical formulations for multi-objective optimization (maximize plastic collected, minimize environmental impact, etc.)
+- Mathematical formulations for multi-objective optimization (maximize plastic collected, minimize environmental impact, etc.)

-Example implementations of DQI and comparative classical algorithms
+- Example implementations of DQI and comparative classical algorithms

-Tools for simulating ocean plastic distribution and evaluating cleanup strategies
+- Tools for simulating ocean plastic distribution and evaluating cleanup strategies

-Extensible framework for integrating real-world data and collaborating with citizen science initiatives
+- Extensible framework for integrating real-world data and collaborating with citizen science initiatives

 📦 Installation
 bash